Equilibrium Module

 → KineticProfileSplines

-Parse an ASCII kinetic profile file, interpolate onto a regular 101-point ψ grid, optionally apply profile scaling knobs, derive collisional / Z_eff diagnostics, and return a KineticProfileSplines with independent named cubic splines.
+Parse a kinetic profile file (ASCII or HDF5, dispatched by read_kinetic_file), interpolate onto a regular 101-point ψ grid, optionally apply profile scaling knobs, derive collisional / Z_eff diagnostics, and return a KineticProfileSplines with independent named cubic splines.

 Expected file format